Skip to main content

 Nagios check_http notes for practical HTTPS monitoring

-A practical baseline command
+A sensible check_http baseline

-/usr/local/nagios/libexec/check_http -H example.com --ssl --onredirect=follow --string 'example.com' -w 5 -c 10
+/usr/local/nagios/libexec/check_http -H example.com --ssl --onredirect=follow --string 'Example Domain' -w 5 -c 10

 /usr/local/nagios/libexec/check_http -H example.com -u /health --ssl --string 'ok' -w 3 -c 8